 Wiltshire Council has made the above Order on 16 February 2021.
-Please find attached a copy of the Order, the Order Plan and the Notice of making the Order.
+Please find attached a copy of the Order, the Order Plan and the

 You have responded to the initial consultation.
 I am therefore contacting you to ask if you wish your comments to be forwarded on to the next stage of the process now that the Order has been made and if you have further comments you would like to make.